 It's so simple it's almost embarrassing to say it.
 I just tell myself:

 My mind is fickle enough that, by telling itself this, it can take action immediately and start studying.

 5 minutes is achievable in virtually any circumstance.

 And yet what happens?

 Without exception, those 5 minutes turn into 20 or 30.
 Or in this case, almost an hour.
-Once I get started, I just do a bit more.
+Once I start, I just do a bit more.
 Then a bit more.
-The some more.
+Then some more.

 It shouldn't work, but it does.

 It's quite simple when you break it down: